bergemon/beast_rest_api_simple_lib/README.md

 ### Nesting

-b_net has no any limits to route nesting.
+Library hasn't any limits to route nesting.
 You can have any level of nesting routes.
 Library provides easily customized routes for you as developer.

+### TLS (https)

+Library doesn't provide HTTPS requests and responses.
+It needs a proxy, like nginx for example if you want to use TLS.

 ### Static files